leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step1.md

 # Data races are dangerous
-As mentioned briefly in the presentation, data races are dangerous because two threads will access a shared memory location with no synchronization on the accesses.
+Data races are dangerous because two threads will access a shared memory location with no synchronization on the accesses.
+Before we get started identifying a data race, a quick quiz!

+Use this [documentation](https://golang.org/doc/articles/race_detector.html) on data races from Go to answer the below questions.

 >>Q1: In order for a data race to occur, one operation must be what?<< =~= write